,

 You might also like our articles about the cost of the American Eskimo dog, Alaskan Klee Kai, or the Samoyed.

-Siberian Husky EyesHuskies are very intelligent and easy to train, but they like to be independent and will only listen to a command if they understand its purpose.
+Huskies are known for their temperament as being very intelligent and easy to train, but they like to be independent and will only listen to a command if they understand its purpose.
 The training of these dogs requires a lot of patience, consistency, and a good understanding of the canine Arctic character.
 You should plan on spending anywhere between $920 and $1,250 for 7 to 9 private dog training lessons and another $160 to $220 for five group sessions.

 Because Huskies are very physically active dogs, they need more calories than sedentary dogs.
-In addition to the level of activity, there are other factors that influence the diet of dogs.
+In addition to the level of activity, other factors influence the diet of dogs.
 Age, health, and size are factors that cannot be ignored.
 In general, the food of a Siberian Husky should contain about 70% meat, 20-30% fruits and vegetables, and a small proportion of cereals.

 In addition to high-quality dry and/or moist food, BARF (biologically suitable raw food) is another nutritional option for Husky.
 Dogs are fed mainly raw meat.
 However, find out about BARF before choosing this regimen for your dog.
 Also, seek medical advice if you are unsure.
 You should also remember to give your dog enough fresh water.